tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 COS allows you to upload or download multiple files through various methods such as the console, APIs/SDKs, and tools.

 - Console: For detailed directions, see [Uploading Objects](https://intl.cloud.tencent.com/document/product/436/13321) and [Downloading Objects](https://intl.cloud.tencent.com/document/product/436/13322).
-- APIs/SDKs: COS allows you to operate on multiple files by repeatedly calling an API or SDK.
-For more information, see [Action List](https://intl.cloud.tencent.com/document/product/436/10111) and [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474).
+- APIs/SDKs: COS allows you to operate on multiple files  programmatically by repeatedly calling an API or SDK.
+For more information, see [APIs for object uploads/downloads](https://www.tencentcloud.com/document/product/436/10111) and [SDK Overview](https://www.tencentcloud.com/document/product/436/6474).
-- Tools: Use [COSBrowser](https://intl.cloud.tencent.com/document/product/436/11366), [COSCMD](https://intl.cloud.tencent.com/document/product/436/10976), or [COSCLI](https://intl.cloud.tencent.com/document/product/436/43249) for batch operations.
+- Tools: You can use tools such as [COSBrowser](https://www.tencentcloud.com/document/product/436/11366), [COSCMD](https://intl.cloud.tencent.com/document/product/436/10976), and [COSCLI](https://www.tencentcloud.com/document/product/436/43249) for batch operations.

 ### When I upload a new file to a bucket in which another file of the same name exists, will the old file be overwritten or will the new file be saved with a different version name?